Nemesis Usage Guide

 Nemesis C2 Connector Setup

-Nemesis includes connectors for various C2 platorms.
+Nemesis includes connectors for Mythic and Outflank C2 (formerly Stage1).
 The connectors hook into the C2 platforms and transfer data automatically into Nemesis.
-The ./cmd/connectors/
+The connectors are located in the CLI project.

 Nemesis Dashboard

 .
-The initial display shows details about the number of processed files:
+The initial display shows details about the number of processed files and enrichment workflow information:

 Files